joelhi/imlet-rs/README.md

  # Imlet

  `Imlet` (Implicit Modeling Lightweight Exploration Toolkit) is a lightweight and flexible engine for creating 3D geometries through implicit modeling, written in Rust.
- It enables the construction of compound spatial functions that can be evaluated and polygonized to generate geometric objects.
+ It enables the construction of compound spatial functions that can be evaluated and polygonized to generate geometries.

  ## Overview

- `Imlet` provides tools for defining and combining distance functions, extracting iso-surfaces, and exporting or vieweing the results.
+ `Imlet` provides tools for defining and combining distance functions, extracting isosurfaces, and exporting the results.
 At its core, it offers a high-level interface for implicit modeling, including:

+ ### Key Features

- - **Functional Modeling**: Create complex functions by combining primitives (e.g., spheres, toruses) and operations (e.g., intersections, unions).
+ - **Functional Modeling**: Create geometries by combining distance functions (e.g., spheres, toruses) and operations (e.g., intersections, unions).
- - **Geometric Types**: Work with [planes](crate::types::geometry::Plane), [lines](crate::types::geometry::Line), [triangle meshes](crate::types::geometry::Mesh), and more.
+ - **Geometric Types**: The engine includes the core geometric types, like [Vec3](crate::types::geometry::Vec3), [Plane](crate::types::geometry::Plane), [Mesh](crate::types::geometry::Mesh), and more.
  - **Custom Distance Functions**: Define distance functions mathematically or derive them from external triangle meshes.
  - **Model Serialization**: Save and load models using the `.json` format for easy sharing and reuse.
- - **Mesh Export/Import**: Export results to `.obj` files or import external `.obj` files for custom distance functions.
+ - **Mesh Export/Import**: Export results to `.obj` files or import external `.obj` files to create custom distance functions.
- - **Iso-surface extraction**: Efficient iso-surface extraction from discretized scalar fields.
+ - **Iso-surfacing**: Efficient iso-surface extraction from discretized scalar fields.
- - **CLI Interface**: Run models and manage `.obj` files directly from the command line.
+ - **CLI Interface**: Run saved models and show `.obj` files directly from the command line.
- - **Built-in Viewer** *(optional)*: Visualize results quickly using the `viewer` feature built on top of `wgpu`.
+ - **Built-in Viewer** *(optional)*: Visualize mesh outputs quickly using the `viewer` feature built on top of `wgpu`.

  For a more in-depth explanation, see the [docs]()